-Join Adam Crespi for an in-depth discussion in this video Planning atlas textures and a modular approach, part of Level Design Basics in Unity.
+Join Adam Crespi for an in-depth discussion in this video Planning atlas textures and a modular approach, part of Unity: Level Design.

 When we're planning our game level, a modular approach is a terrific one to take…in an environment like this.
 In many games, there is a fixed number of…parts to make the actual game environment and even a kit of parts for the characters.…What this lets us do is make some economies for draw calls.…A Draw Call is one call or request for the graphics engine to display something on screen.…The more draw calls you have the slower your frame rate gets, and we want our…frame rate high so our player plays smoothly.…

 Additionally, certain platforms may have stiff restrictions on the number of draw…calls they can have.
 An Xbox may top out of the thousand and a…mobile platform such as a phone may be much much lower.…So any chance to reduce the number of draw calls we can take we should.…We need to look at the reference imagery of what we're making and it'll suggest…some obvious places to economize on textures and planning.…I'll start out by previewing the top left image, 92681260, and looking for things…that are obvious textures I probably want to repeat in my planning.…